exercism/python/exercises/practice/eliuds-eggs/.approaches/introduction.md

 ```

 This approach uses [`bin()`][bin-built-in] (or some other means, such as an [`f-string`][f-string]) to convert `display_value` to a binary string.
-The first two characters of the binary string are removed as "0b" is used as a prefix to the binary digits.
+The first two characters of the binary string are removed, as "0b" is used as a prefix to the binary digits.

 After the binary digits are obtained, this solution loops through them, turning each one into an integer and adding it to `eggs`.
 This effectively counts up all of the instances of "1" in the binary string, as 0 and 1 are the only valid binary digits.